Spbaehr/IoT49/doc/windows.md

 # Install the uPython Programming Environment on Windows

-These instructions have been tested on *Windows 10 Pro* Version 16.07 and may need modifications on other versions of Windows.
-Read the entire document before starting the install.
+These instructions have been tested on *Windows 10 Pro* Version 16.07.
+Read the entire document before starting the installation.

 ## 1) Install the USB Driver